 But … if the Cowboys meander around for three hours and escape with a 24-21 win on a last second field goal and don’t cover, then you lost your $500.
-The risk-free part?
+But that shouldn’t be a problem!
 You’ll get $500 back in the form of site credit that plays the same as cash, but needs to be wagered 1x through in order to convert the credit to cash.

-Do you get your stake back on a free bet?
+Do you get your stake back on a bonus bet?

 Simply put, it depends on which site you are betting on and how they refund the bets.
 Let’s take a closer look.

-When you bet on a site that refunds in site credit (FanDuel and Barstool) you will receive site credit.
+When you bet on a site that refunds in site credit, you will receive site credit.
 Site credit plays the same as cash, so you can bet any denomination you want, and you will win the stake plus the profit as opposed to free bets that only pay profit.

-So, for example, if you look around at the NFL slate decide the Eagles are going to easily win and you take them -3.5 at -110 for the full $500 in site credit from the example above, and they win 30-7, then you will be paid out $954 ($500 bet + $454 profit).
-If you used a site that paid out their refund in a one time free bet, you would only win the $454 profit.
+So, for example, if you look around at the NFL slate, decide the Eagles are going to easily win and you take them -3.5 at -110 for the full $500 in site credit from the example above.
+Let’s say, they win 30-7, then you will be paid out $954 ($500 bet + $454 profit).
+If you used a site that paid out their refund in a one time bonus bet, you would only win the $454 profit.

-So, to be clear: most risk-free bets are not risk free.
-If you lose the first cash bet and lose the second “bonus” bet, you will lose your entire stake.
-Some sportsbooks give you site credit in lieu of a free bet if you lose.
+So, to be clear: if you lose the first cash bet and lose the second chance “bonus” bet, you will lose your entire stake.
+Some sportsbooks give you site credit in lieu of a bonus bet if you lose.
 These are better, as then you can wager as little or as much as you like of the site credit on a number of bets instead of being forced into a second wager equal to the first.
-Another plus is that winning bets with site credit pay both the stake and the profit, meaning you can turn a profit instead of just trying to get most of your money back with a one time free bet.
+Another plus is that winning bets with site credit pay both the stake and the profit, meaning you can turn a profit instead of just trying to get most of your money back with a one time bonus bet.

 It’s a nice offer – really, one chance to win, one chance to get your money back if you lose – but it doesn’t hold a candle to so-called “match” bonuses, where sportsbooks will “match” your deposit in bonus money.
-For example, SugarHouse will match, dollar for dollar, your first deposit up to a certain maximum.
+For example, SugarHouse will match, dollar for dollar, your first deposit up to $250 at this time.
 It’s real, cash money, but you have to “bet through” it in order to withdraw it.
-An offer like that is truly “risk-free.”

 Let’s take one straight from the top.